Het8523/Assignment-2-web-301/Readme.md

 Coading done

-Mistake found i have created wrong file formate and changed to css files to html
+Mistake found i have created wrong file formate and changed css files to html

-Circkk and Shell Contant added
+Circlk and Shell Contant added

 Third one PetroCanada.html created

 Contant Added

+Grid.css created

+Used Your code in grid.css

+Images Download then linked

+Done with coading and linked all files